alanbuzdar/NodeJS-Runtime/Notes/Results.md

 Running it on both cores allows me to get up to 140k+ connections simultaneously on an m3 medium server!
 This was a big increase

-My main problem right now is not the server side but that the clients run out of get an "EADDRNOTAVAIL" error.
+My main problem right now is not the server side but that the clients.
+Which get an "EADDRNOTAVAIL" error.
 Need to investigate.

 EADDRNOTAVAIL has local port 0.